Consensus-Based Optimization for Saddle Point Problems: Introduction

 A well-known notion of optimality originating from game theory is the one of Nash equilibria (also referred to as saddle points)~\cite{nash1950equilibrium}, where neither of the players has anything to gain by changing only his own strategy.
 This concept is formalized within the following definition. \begin{definition} A point $(x^*,y^*)\in\CX\times\CY$ is called Nash equilibrium or saddle point of a function $\CE$ if it holds

 or, equivalently, if

 To keep the notation concise we write $\CE^*$ for $\CE(x^*,y^*)$ in what follows. \end{definition}

-In the \textit{convex-concave} setting an approximate Nash equilibrium can be found efficiently by variants of gradient descent ascent~(GDA) algorithms~\cite{bubeck2015convex,hazan2016introduction}, which alternate between one or more gradient decent steps in the $x$ variable and gradient ascent steps in the $y$ coordinate.
-Indeed, even if $\CE(x,y)$ is either concave in $y$ or convex in $x$, there are some available multi-step gradient descent-ascent algorithms; see \cite{nouiehed2019solving,razaviyayn2020nonconvex} for instance.
-However, as soon as the payoff function becomes \textit{nonconvex-nonconcave}, finding a global equilibrium is in general an NP hard problem~\cite{murty1987some}.
+In the \textit{convex-concave} setting an approximate Nash equilibrium can be found efficiently by variants of gradient descent-ascent~(GDA) algorithms~\cite{bubeck2015convex,hazan2016introduction}, which alternate between one or more gradient decent steps in the $x$ variable and gradient ascent steps in the $y$ coordinate.
+Indeed, even if $\CE(x,y)$ is either concave in $y$ or convex in $x$, there are available some multi-step GDA algorithms; see \cite{nouiehed2019solving,razaviyayn2020nonconvex} for instance.
+However, as soon as the payoff function becomes \textit{nonconvex-nonconcave}, finding a global equilibrium is in general an NP-hard problem~\cite{murty1987some}.
 For this reason, some recent works such as \cite{mazumdar2019finding,daskalakis2018limit} consider a local version of equilibria.
-More precisely, a point~$(x^*,y^*)\in\CX\times\CY$ is called local Nash equilibrium if there exits some $\delta>0$ such that $(x^*,y^*)$ satisfies Definition~\ref{nash} in a $\delta$-neighborhood of $(x^*,y^*)$.
+More precisely, a point~$(x^*,y^*)\in\CX\times\CY$ is called local Nash equilibrium if there exists some $\delta>0$ such that $(x^*,y^*)$ satisfies Definition~\ref{nash} in a $\delta$-neighborhood of $(x^*,y^*)$.
 Local Nash equilibria can be characterized in terms of the so-called quasi-Nash equilibrium condition~\cite{pang2011nonconvex} or the first-order Nash equilibrium condition~\cite{nouiehed2019solving}.
 Even so, we mention two recent works where special classes of nonconvex-nonconcave payoff functions are concerned.
-When $\CE(x,y)$ is weakly convex in $x$ and weakly concave in $y$ and the associated Minty variational inequality admits a solution, Liu, Rafique, Lin and Yang \cite{liu2021first} employ the inexact proximal point method and prove the first-order convergence, while under the so-called ``sufficiently bilinear" condition, the stochastic Hamiltonian method is investigated by Loizou et al.\@~\cite{loizou2020stochastic}.
+When $\CE(x,y)$ is weakly convex in $x$ and weakly concave in $y$ and the associated Minty variational inequality admits a solution, Liu et al.\@~\cite{liu2021first} employ the inexact proximal point method and prove the first-order convergence, while under the so-called ``sufficiently bilinear" condition, the stochastic Hamiltonian method is investigated by Loizou et al.\@~\cite{loizou2020stochastic}.
 In this work, we shall drop such restrictions and the gradient-dependence in the algorithms and consider a \textit{zero-order} (derivative-free) method with rigorous convergence guarantees.
+Note that the family of population-based algorithms, such as Particle Swarm Optimization (PSO)~\cite{kennedy1995particle}, has been adapted to solve min-max problems as done for instance in \cite{shi2002co,krohling2004co,laskari2002particle}.
+One straightforward approach is to treat the min-max problem as a minimization problem and embed the maximization part in the calculation of the objective values \cite{laskari2002particle}.
+Alternatively, a multi-PSO strategy \cite{shi2002co,krohling2004co} may be employed, where the min-max problem is converted into two optimization problems, one being a maximization problem, and the other a minimization problem.
+Two PSO algorithms are then used to solve these two optimization problems, respectively, and they are run independently.
+Each PSO is treated as a changing environment of the other PSO, allowing them to cooperate through the calculation of the objective.
+Both approaches cannot avoid the necessity of nested loops/circles of optimization algorithms, which significantly increases the time complexity.